-James Bond's Favourite Bet in Roulette & Its Improvement
+James Bond's Favorite Bet in Roulette & Its Improvement

-James Bond's favourite bet in Roulette is the bet on two dozens.
+James Bond's favorite bet in Roulette is the bet on two dozen.
 Namely 100,000 francs on the first dozen and 100,000 francs of the second dozen.
 It is a simple bet, we can say, which brings the profit of 100,000 francs if successful.
 However this bet can be improved – look how 200,000 francs can be distributed in much better way!

 The Principle of James Bond's Bet

 The bet covers almost two thirds of the Roulette layout – numbers from 1 to 24.
 Basically the win is paid out as the bet on adjacent dozens 1:2, because if one dozen wins (with the payout 2:1), another one loses.
-Therefore the profit is 100,000 francs by 2 = 200,000 − the loss of 100,000 from the other dozen = net profit 100,000 francs.
+Therefore the profit is 100,000 francs times 2 = 200,000 minus the loss of 100,000 on the other dozen = net profit 100,000 francs.

 Improvement of the James Bond's Bet

-James Bond's bet in Roulette can be realised in the better fashion!
-Bond's bet loses instantly if the third dozen (25–36) or zero come up.
+The James Bond's bet in Roulette can be realized in better fashion!
+The Bond's bet loses instantly if the third dozen (25–36) or zero come up.
 The bet can be improved in two ways.
-The bet loses anyway is the third dozen comes up, but the bet of James Bond can be improved via the zero!
+The bet loses anyway if the third dozen comes up, but the betting strategy of James Bond can be improved via the zero!

 Low Numbers & Line Bet 19–24